 Health screenings are intended to facilitate the identification of children with common problems as early as possible, when treatment is most effective, thus supporting educational achievement and allowing ample time for referral of children for diagnosis and treatment.
-The Health Services department follows screening guidelines that were developed in a collaborative effort between the Missouri Department of Elementary and Secondary Education (DESE), the Missouri Department of Health and Senior Services (DHSS), and the Missouri Association of School Nurses (MASN).
+The Health Services department follows screening guidelines that were developed in a collaborative effort between the Missouri Department of Elementary and

+Secondary Education (DESE), the Missouri Department of Health and Senior Services (DHSS), and the Missouri Association of School Nurses (MASN).

 Hearing and vision screening will be conducted during the current school year, as time and resources permit.
-Screenings will be completed as recommended by the above entities on all kindergarten, first, third, fifth, seventh, ninth and eleventh grades; all new students; students receiving special services, and any student referred by a parent or teacher.
+Screenings will be completed as recommended by the above entities all new students to the district, students receiving special services, students referred by a parent or teacher, and all kindergarten, first, third, fifth, and seventh grades.
+Ninth and eleventh grades may be completed if time allows or upon request.